-1 Even in Trebellus Pollio, Gallient Duo, § 1, we read, "Erat ingens omnibus moeror, quod imperator Romanus in Perside serviliter teneretur." body was flayed after his death and the skin kept as a trophy.
+1 Even in Trebellius Pollio, Gallieni Duo, § 1, we read, "Erat ingens omnibus moeror, quod imperator Romanus in Perside serviliter teneretur."

 The Second Phase of the Campaign, A.D.
 260.-The traitor Macrianus after carrying out his dastardly scheme assumed the purple, and marched off to fight for the Empire with Gallienus, Valerian's son.
 Shapur, who must have possessed considerable originality, still further complicated matters, and heightened the impression of his power, by investing a certain Cyriadis, a citizen of Antioch, who was a refugee in his camp, with the royal purple and the title of Caesar; his is the third figure in the bas-relief already mentioned.